Hopkins, Minnesota

 Hopkins is a suburban city in Hennepin County, Minnesota, United States, located west of Minneapolis.
 The population was 19,079 at the 2020 census.
 The city is four square miles in size and is surrounded by the larger suburban communities of Minnetonka, Saint Louis Park, and Edina.
 The city's main street was added to the National Register of Historic Places in 2022 as the Hopkins Commercial Historic District.

 Geography

 According to the United States Census Bureau, the city has a total area of 4.09 sqmi, of which 4.06 sqmi is land and 0.03 sqmi is water.
 There are several small ponds on the western side of Hopkins, and creeks to the north and south.
 One of these creeks includes Minnehaha Creek.
 The north branch of Nine Mile Creek has its headwaters in Hopkins at the intersection of 13th Avenue South and Excelsior Boulevard.

 The southern end of Hopkins is adjacent to main line of the Twin Cities and Western Railroad.
 Two main highways, U.S. Route 169 and Minnesota State Highway 7, service the Hopkin's area.

-Hopkins will have three stations on the Southwest LRT.
+Hopkins will have three stations on the Metro Green Line Extension.
 There will be stations at Shady Oak Road, Downtown Hopkins, and at Blake Road.